LimaGuilherme/flask-boilerplate/README.md

 * Coveralls - Python interface to coveralls.io API
 * coverage - Code coverage measurement for Python
-* Flask - The web framework used flask-CORS - A Flask extension for handling Cross Origin Resource Sharing (CORS), making cross-origin AJAX possible.
+* Flask - The web framework used
-Flask Migrate - an extension that handles SQLAlchemy database migrations for Flask applications using Alembic.
-Flask-RESTful - an extension for Flask that adds support for quickly building REST APIs gunicorn - a Python WSGI HTTP Server for UNIX mock - mock is a library for testing in Python.
-It allows you to replace parts of your system under test with mock objects and make assertions about how they have been used. passlib - comprehensive password hashing framework pip - Dependency Management
-Psycopg - PostgreSQL adapter for the Python programming language SQLAlchemy - Python SQL toolkit and Object Relational Mapper SQLAlchemy-Utils - Various utility functions for SQLAlchemy. testtools - testtools is a set of extensions to Python’s standard unittest module.

 # Authors
 Guilherme Lima - Initial work